alopezrivera/OneNoteExporter/README.md

 * Choose between **discarding or keeping intermediate Word files**.
 Intermediate Word files are stored in a central notebook folder.
 * Choose between converting from existing `.docx` (90% faster) and creating new ones - useful if just want to test differences in the various processing options without generating new `.docx` each time
 * Choose between naming `.docx` files using page ID and last modified epoch date e.g. `{somelongid}-1234567890.docx` or hierarchy e.g. `<sectiongroup>-<section>-<page>.docx`
-* **Input the Pandoc call, including conversion format and any extensions**, defaulting to Pandoc Markdown format which strips most HTML from tables and using pipe tables.
+* **Input the Pandoc call, including conversion format and any extensions**, defaulting to Pandoc markdown format which strips most HTML from tables and using pipe tables.
 [See more details on these options here](https://pandoc.org/MANUAL.html#options).
 Default configurations are provided in `config example.ps1`.
 The following formats are accepted, among others:
   * org (Emacs Org Mode)
-  * markdown (Pandoc’s Markdown)
+  * markdown (Pandoc’s markdown)
-  * commonmark (CommonMark Markdown)
+  * commonmark (CommonMark markdown)
-  * gfm (GitHub-Flavored Markdown), or the deprecated and less accurate markdown_github; use markdown_github only if you need extensions not supported in gfm.
+  * gfm (GitHub-Flavored markdown), or the deprecated and less accurate markdown_github; use markdown_github only if you need extensions not supported in gfm.
-  * markdown_mmd (MultiMarkdown)
+  * markdown_mmd (Multimarkdown)
-  * markdown_phpextra (PHP Markdown Extra)
+  * markdown_phpextra (PHP markdown Extra)
-  * markdown_strict (original unextended Markdown)
+  * markdown_strict (original unextended markdown)
 * Choose whether to use a **default Markup Pack, a specific one, or none** if you want to remove all post-processing (useful for debugging purposes).
 * Choose whether to include a page timestamp and separator at top of the page.
 * Choose whether to remove double spaces between numbered and unnumbered lists, excess whitespace after list markers, non-breaking spaces from blank lines, and `>` after bullet lists, created by Pandoc